Thursday, November 9, 2023

 P.K.Ghatak, MD

 Powassan is a town in Ontario, Canada.
 This virus causes febrile illness and in some cases encephalitis, meningitis, and Polio like illness.
 The POW virus was first isolated in Powassan in 1932 from the brain tissue of an 8-year-old boy.
 The virus is named POW virus (Powassan).
-POW virus is an arbovirus and belongs to the family Flaviviridae and genera Flavivirus.
-It is transmitted by a deer tick (Ixodes) from the small ground animals to human.
-In the USA, the two species of deer ticks are responsible for transmission of POW virus - Ixodes scapulars and Ixodes cookie.
-The deer tick, in addition to POW virus, transmit Lyme disease (a spirochete) and Anaplasma phagocytotrophism previously known as Ehrlichiosis (a bacterium) and also Babesiosis ( an intracellular parasite).
+POW virus is an arbovirus and belongs to the family Flaviviridae and genus Flavivirus.
+It is transmitted by a deer tick (Ixodes) from the small ground animals to humans.
+In the USA, the two species of deer ticks are responsible for the transmission of POW virus - Ixodes scapularis and Ixodes cookiei.
+The deer tick, in addition to POW virus, transmits Lyme disease (a spirochete), Anaplasma phagocytotrophum, previously known as Ehrlichiosis (a bacterium) and also Babesiosis ( an intracellular parasite).

-People living in the Northern Hemisphere that includes Canada, Russia and the USA are at risk of infection while working outdoors, camping, fishing or other outdoor activities.
-In the USA, land around the Great Lakes have a large deer population and so the POW virus, and people in New England Sates have seen in the increase incidence of POW infection.
+People living in the Northern Hemisphere, which includes Canada, Russia, and the USA, are at risk of infection while working outdoors, camping, fishing, or other outdoor activities.
+In the USA, land around the Great Lakes has a large deer population and so the POW virus, and people in the New England States have seen an increase in the incidence of POW infection.

 Incidence in the USA: